 What is affordable housing?

-Affordable housing is just like any other housing except that it is bought or rented at below the market price.
-It is for people who live and work in the local area.
+Affordable housing is just like any other housing except that it is bought or rented at below market prices.
+We work with Developers and Housing Associations to provide affordable homes in the area.

 How to apply

 Once you have found an affordable property to buy, you can apply to be approved.
 The assessment criteria is based on the Section 106 terms and conditions specific to that property.